 That doesn’t seem to be the same event as the picture above.

 This newspaper report comes from the Bedfordshire Times and independent, 30 July 1920.
-Is it the same event?
-It doesn’t look like the photo!
-Where’s the Duke?
+It is talking about a bronze tablet.
+Is that inside the church?
+It is presumably an earlier memorial being unveiled, later replaced by the one outside the church.

 Here’s a picture of the statue on the memorial in 2011.
 Click for a larger version.
 Emrys Williams, who took this picture, places it in the public domain.